LoganGray/scotch-box/README.md

 +(done)  RAM is increased by default, as well as box will use two CPUs (ready)

 * (semi-working)(/var/www/public)  if you ssh into box, default dir is web dir.
-* (todo) git highlighting at prompt
++(done) git highlighting at prompt
-* (done-ish)  Now includes Xdebug (can't live without)
++(done)  Now includes Xdebug (can't live without)
 //todo:   add calculated path to xdebug.so
-* gitset.sh: git config sets aliases, and default user
+* gitset.sh: git config sets aliases, and default user Asks user  to run gitset.sh if no .gitconfig file is found.

-* ?? ask user for git credentials  or mod intro screen to ask user to run gitset.sh ?
+------------ NOTE: Windows Users (line feed etc issues) before you do a git clone of this, you might want to do the following to make sure that the files ARE NOT converted from LF -> CRLF.

+git config --global core.autocrlf false git config --global core.eol lf

 ------------